History

 BARRIE DONALDSON

 Barrie started playing the piano at the age of 8 and attained the level of grade 6 in piano and theory.
 He joined the school band at the age of 10 on cornet and later joined Leeds Youth Band, also playing cornet.
 He was also a choirister at Harewood House church for two years.
 In 1956 Barrie was playing the solo sousaphone in the Middlesborough Orchestra.
-1958 saw him joining the Army in the Queens Royal Lancers, playing a variety of instruments in the band including Bb Bass, Euphonium and Trombone - Piano/dance band.
-Between 1961-1963 Barrie attended the Royal School of Music at Kneller Hall.
-1964 he served in Germany, Aden, N.Ireland and England.
-Whilst serving in the middle east, the band played for Emperor Hiali Selassie of Ethiopia.
+1958 saw him joining the Army in the Queens Royal Lancers, playing a variety of instruments in the band including Bb Bass, Euphonium, and Trombone - Piano/dance band.
+Between 1961 1963 Barrie attended the Royal School of Music at Kneller Hall.
+1964 he served in Germany, Aden, N.Ireland, and England.
+Whilst serving in the Middle East, the band played for Emperor Hiali Selassie of Ethiopia.
 In 1974 Barrie was an instructor for two years at the Junior Army School of Music, Bovington (brass and keyboards).
 He also played in numerous bands in the 80's including Bournemouth Concert Band on trombone.
-He was also the conductor of Hyde Silver Band, Grimsby Light Orchestra on trombone, he also formed the dance band 'The Star Liners' playing the piano and organ.
+He was also the conductor of Hyde Silver Band, and Grimsby Light Orchestra on trombone, he also formed the dance band 'The Star Liners' playing the piano and organ.
 Into the 90's he played in Kendal Concert Band and conducted when required.
-Also band master for the Territorial Army Band in Preston.
-In 2000, Barrie joined Hunmanby Silver Band, playing trombone and euphonium and was elected deputy conductor.
+Also bandmaster for the Territorial Army Band in Preston.
+In 2000, Barrie joined Hunmanby Silver Band, playing trombone and euphonium, and was elected deputy conductor.
 He also helped form Village Brass.

 Playing in Glen Gardens Filey June 29th 2019 ( VIDEO ) )